 That Libyan WMDs were real and a threat has served everyone’s interests.
 Gaddafi had since the late 1990s sought “normalized relations with the United States,” former CIA analyst Flynt Leverett noted in a 2004 piece for the Brookings Institution, while Bush and Blair, dealing with an insurgency in Iraq, desired vindication.
 A dictator giving up his WMDs, just months after the March 2003 invasion, would do just right.

 As with Iraq, however, inspectors found no evidence to back the atomic hyperbole.
 In February 2004, three months after the weapons deal was announced, the International Atomic Energy Agency issued a report declaring that its inspectors could find no facilities in Libya “dedicated to nuclear weapon component manufacturing.”
 What it found instead, by way of Libyan officials, were “a series of engineering drawings relating to nuclear weapons components” and “notes (many of them handwritten) related to the fabrication of weapon components.”

-Libya did possess some potentially dual-use nuclear opponents, including two centrifuges and uranium hexafluoride with which to feed them, according to the Arms Control Association.
+Libya did possess some potentially dual-use nuclear components, including two centrifuges and uranium hexafluoride with which to feed them, according to the Arms Control Association.
 But, according to the IAEA, there was no evidence the Libyan regime ever tried to build a nuclear weapon.